MartschiBratschi/FoundationsofCSS/README.md

 This project constitutes 50% of our course grade.
 We will investigate a research question related to computational social systems using data analysis, statistics, and critical interpretation.
 Our project must demonstrate what we've learned in the course.

-**Group Members:** [List names of all four group members]
+**Group Members:** Anna Behr, Mario König, Patricia Puntigam, Sophie Schmaratzi

-**Group Backgrounds:** [Briefly list each member's background - e.g., Computer Science, Sociology, Statistics - to confirm diversity requirement]
+**Group Backgrounds:** We are a diverse group of interdisciplinary students between a sociological & a computational background

 ## Key Requirements